-- 1. Are there general patterns of relating which don't fit with Jesus' example and with our Shared Commitment which you could 'fast from' as a start to leaving those ways behind entirely?
+- Which general patterns of your relating don't fit with Jesus' example and with our Shared Commitment?
+Could you 'fast from' as a start to leaving those ways behind entirely?
 (This could be talking to someone at your church about enabling you to be heard, or for some, making more space for others to be heard) - 2.
 What could you fast from this Lent as a start to making it a long-term change? - 3.
-How can we 'make space' for God to be heard and make space for others to be heard? - 4.
-What can we collectively and personally 'work on' from Positive Working Together, as part of our Lent devotion?
+How can we 'make space' for God to be heard and make space for others to be heard?

+4. What can we collectively and personally 'work on' from Positive Working Together, as part of our Lent devotion?

-Art in discussion and reflection You could also use in this session, 'Crucifixion' by John Hain (Pixabay, permission for free use) (above)
+Art in discussion and reflection You could also use in this session, 'Crucifixion' by John Hain (Pixabay, permission for free use) (below)